 This attitude makes Indians cultured, even if they come from a very poor background.
 They have certain guidelines they stick to, and being good natured and accommodating towards others is one of them.
 This is not so in the west.
 Egoism is the main guideline there and I remember a discussion in a psychology class, where the question came up whether it is good to be selfless.’
 No, it is not good, because to express and push through one’s own needs has to be first and foremost to stay psychologically healthy’, was held.

-Strangely, 25 years ago, there was no Kanvar Mela in Haridwar.
+Strangely, 30 years ago, there was no Kanvar Mela in Haridwar.
 Kanvarias have been traditionally associated with Baidyanath Dham in today’s Jarkhand.
-How did it happen that the Kanvar Mela became such a huge event in Haridwar – after the Kumbh Mela the biggest religious gathering worldwide?

-This flexibility regarding worship in Hinduism, allows changes in tune with the times.
-Nowadays, many pilgrims make use of trucks and vans, yet in an original way.
+There is flexibility regarding worship in Hinduism and it allows changes in tune with the times.
+For example, nowadays, many pilgrims make use of trucks and vans, yet in an original way.
 The trucks are only a support system, as it were.
 It works like this: Relatives or villagers get together and rent a truck for the pilgrimage.
-Cooking utensils, stove, provisions, sleeping mats etc. are carried in the back of the truck, and a wooden platform above the luggage is packed with passengers.
+Cooking utensils, provisions, sleeping mats etc. are carried in the back of the truck, and a wooden platform above the luggage is packed with passengers.
 Once the holy water is taken from the Ganga, it is, however, not placed in the truck, but reverentially carried on foot by the young men of the group in a relay.
 At least one man at a time runs behind the truck with a Kanvar over his shoulder and when he is tired, another man takes over.
 This gives a chance to older people and those who are doubtful whether they can walk long distances a chance to be part of the mela.

 Undoubtedly, most of the Kanvarias were not used to walking long distances, yet this did not prevent them from making the resolve to go on foot.
 One group for example had come from Meerut.
 They planned to cover the 175 km in three days.
 There were several women, stoically walking along.
 Apart from the kanvar, many seemed to carry nothing else.
 Some had a small backpack strapped.
 One group had a cart packed with children pulled by a cycle, while the adults walked.